Hessian in the spinfoam models with cosmological constant: Classical analysis of the -SF model

+{\Blue First, observe that if a set of group elements $(g_{ab})$ satisfies the definition of being geometric, then any gauge equivalent set also satisfies it (due to the transformation property in \eqref{eq:gauge-SO}).
+Therefore, Definition \ref{def:geometric} indeed applies to elements of the moduli space $\cM_{\Flat}(M_3,\SLCC)$, not just to specific representatives in $\Hol_{\Flat}(M_3)$.
+It is shown in \cite{Haggard:2015ima} that a geometric flat connection uniquely determines a set of admissible points $X_a$ (representing a curved 4-simplex).
+This geometry is unique up to orientation-preserving isometries of $dS$ (or $AdS$) space, with an additional ambiguity regarding parity reversal ($X_a\rightarrow -X_a$ for all $a$ simultaneously).
+We refer to the equivalence class of such points as the {\bf reconstructed $4$-simplex} for geometric flat connection $(g_{ab})$.

+Conversely, consider an admissible set of points $X_a$, $a=1,\ldots, 5$ determining a fixed 4-simplex geometry (up to isometry).
+While the Lorentz group elements $G_{ab}$ are fixed by this geometry, their lift to $\SLCC$ is not unique.
+One can verify that there are exactly $2^{6}$ distinct geometric flat connections corresponding to the same 4-simplex geometry \cite{Haggard:2015ima}\footnote{ The number of distinct flat connections can be calculated as follows.
+10 edges in $\Gamma_5$ give totally $2^{10}$ raw combinations of lifts.
+We can perform a gauge transformation at the vertices.
+A sign change at a vertex $a$ flips the signs of all edges connected to $a$, giving $2^5$ gauge choices.
+However, a global sign change at all vertices simultaneously does not change the relative connection on the edges.
+Therefore, the effective gauge freedom is $2^{5-1}=2^4$.
+This gives the number of distinct flat connections: $2^{10}/2^4=2^6$. }.}

-\begin{remark} Let us stress that, in our description of flat connections on $M_3$, group elements were associated to $2$-cells.
-Thus, the geometric $4$-simplex is a dual simplex to $\Gamma_5$ graph: the edges of the geometric $4$-simplex correspond to $2$-cells of the cellular decomposition, and the vertices of this simplex correspond to $3$-cells of this cellular complex. \end{remark}
+Finally, we emphasize the dual nature of this construction.
+In our description of flat connections on $M_3$, the group elements are associated with 2-cells.
+Consequently, the reconstructed geometric 4-simplex is dual to the graph $\Gamma_5$: the edges of the geometric 4-simplex correspond to the 2-cells of the cellular decomposition, and the vertices of the geometric 4-simplex correspond to the 3-cells of the complex.

-\begin{remark} The non-degenerate stationary points correspond to flat connections obtained in this way from an admissible set of points in either dS or AdS.
-As proven in \cite{Haggard:2015ima} and \cite{Haggard:2015nat}, this is a generic situation under certain assumptions on the boundary data. \end{remark}